julianweise/simpleSMTP/README.md

 Generate a certificate for testing purpose: `openssl req -new -x509 -sha256 -key server.key -out server.crt -days 3650`

-You can test the implementation easily by making use of gnutls: `gnutls-cli localhost -p 443 --no-ca-verification`
+Test the implementation by making use of gnutls: `gnutls-cli localhost -p 443 --no-ca-verification`